shara170/de-zoomcamp-project-weather_data_analysis/README.md

   - In the last step, the data is exported to the "routes_lookup" table within the "weather_data" dataset in BigQuery

   - Since this is a one-time load, no triggers are set for this pipeline.
-It needs to be manually executed once the data consumption from the "routes_to_gcs" pipeline is finalized.
+It will be automatically executedonce the data consumption from the "routes_to_gcs" pipeline is finalized.

 Dynamic pipelines:
 - **etl_web_to_gcs_weather**: